musoniusr/DhammaratoDhamma/_posts/2024-05-09-you-don-t-need-love-tomas-d-1-05-09-24.md

 ### References

 [^1]: "He proclaims a teaching that is good in the beginning, good in the middle, and good in the end, meaningful and well-phrased.
-And he reveals a spiritual practice that’s entirely complete and pure." see [MN 27: Cūḷahatthipadopamasutta—Bhikkhu Sujato-The Shorter Simile of the Elephant’s Footprint](https://suttacentral.net/mn27/en/sujato?lang=en&layout=plain&reference=none&notes=asterisk&highlight=false&script=latin) and [MN 91: Brahmāyusutta—Bhikkhu Sujato - With Brahmāyu](https://suttacentral.net/mn91/en/sujato?lang=en&layout=plain&reference=none&notes=asterisk&highlight=false&script=latin)
+And he reveals a spiritual practice that’s entirely complete and pure." see [MN 27: Cūḷahatthipadopamasutta—Bhikkhu Sujato-The Shorter Simile of the Elephant’s Footprint](https://suttacentral.net/mn27/en/sujato?lang=en&layout=plain&reference=none&notes=asterisk&highlight=false&script=latin) and [MN 91: Brahmāyusutta—Bhikkhu Sujato - With Brahmāyu](https://suttacentral.net/mn91/en/sujato?lang=en&layout=plain&reference=none&notes=asterisk&highlight=false&script=latin) and [Why is Dhamma good in the beginning,middle,End?](https://discourse.suttacentral.net/t/why-is-dhamma-good-in-the-beginning-middle-end/27248)

 [^2]: Dhammarato has been working on coding the Open Sangha website during the time of this recording and he was a programmer before he became a monk, so I assume he is referencing a function like in computer programming.